-How to Learn Web Design: The Tech Skills You Need to Know to Become a Web Designer
+How to Learn Web Design: What Are The Tech Skills You Need to Know to Become a Web Designer?

 First, let’s go over the technical side of becoming a web designer.

 1. Visual Design

-It might seems obvious that you need design knowledge to be a web designer, but what exactly does that mean?
+It might seem obvious that you need design knowledge to be a web designer, but what exactly does that mean?
 Well, web design is actually a subset of the larger field of visual design, so it makes sense to start there.

-At Skillcrush, we teach visual design because it focuses on digital products and sets you up to succeed across design careers.
+At Skillcrush, we teach visual design because it focuses on digital products and sets you up to succeed across design careers, including web design.
 When you learn visual design, you learn the fundamental design principles you need to be a web designer.

 Design principles are what determine the look and feel of a site, and are one of the most important concepts for web designers to know.
 They can range from proportions, to typography, to grid systems, to color theory.
 Learning visual design means creating mood boards and type hierarchy and experimenting with web fonts and color palettes.

-Here come those funny abbreviations!
 UX stands for user experience, or how people feel (calm, frustrated, etc.) when they use a website.
-Above all else, UX is about approaching your designs from a user-first perspective — how can you design a website that helps them get exactly what they need?
+Above all else, UX design is about approaching your designs from a user-friendly and user-first perspective — how can you produce a website design that helps them get exactly what they need?

 To do that, you’ll research your users and create “personas” (profiles of imaginary ideal users).
 You’ll lay out the pages and content with a site map.
 You’ll figure out the path users take on your site in user flows.
 For example, do they always click straight through to social media?
 Or are they just looking for contact information?
 You’ll use responsive design to account for different screen sizes and improve functionality for all users, regardless of device.